-The concept of \emph{measure--valued} solution has been proposed by DiPerna \cite{DiP2} and later developed in a series of papers by DiPerna and Majda \cite{DiPMaj88}, \cite{DiPMaj87}, \cite{DiPMaj87a} to capture possible oscillations in families of \emph{consistent approximations} of the Euler system.
-Examples of consistent approximations are the vanishing viscosity limit or limits of a suitable numerical scheme, see the \cite[Chapter5 ]{FeLMMiSh}.
+The concept of \emph{measure-valued} solution has been proposed by DiPerna \cite{DiP2} and later developed in a series of papers by DiPerna and Majda \cite{DiPMaj88}, \cite{DiPMaj87}, \cite{DiPMaj87a} to capture possible oscillations in families of \emph{consistent approximations} of the Euler system.
+Examples of consistent approximations are the vanishing viscosity limit or limits of a suitable numerical scheme, see the \cite[Chapter 5]{FeLMMiSh}.
 Solutions are represented by families of parametrized (Young) measures yielding the probability the approximate sequence occupies a specific part of the phase space.

-A proper measure--valued formulation of the (full compressible) Euler system \eqref{E1}--\eqref{E3} taking into account both oscillations and concentrations in approximate sequences was introduced in \cite{BreFei17}, see Section \ref{d} below.
+A proper measure-valued formulation of the (full compressible) Euler system \eqref{E1}--\eqref{E3} taking into account both oscillations and concentrations in approximate sequences was introduced in \cite{BreFei17}, see Section \ref{d} below.
 Dafermos' criterion can be easily reformulated in terms of the expected values of the Young measure.
 Specifically, we set

-where $\{ \mathcal{V}_{t,x} \}$ is the Young measure associated to the measure--valued solution, and retain the original Dafermos formulation \eqref{Df1} in the same form.
-This approach is in line with the general idea that any measure--valued solution should be identified with a set of observables -- expected values of physically relevant quantities, while the specific form of the Young measure is irrelevant, see \cite{FeLMScSh}.
+where $\{ \mathcal{V}_{t,x} \}$ is the Young measure associated to the measure-valued solution, and retain the original Dafermos formulation \eqref{Df1} in the same form.
+This approach is in line with the general idea that any measure-valued solution should be identified with a set of observables -- expected values of physically relevant quantities, while the specific form of the Young measure is irrelevant, see \cite{FeLMScSh}.

-Our first result, stated rigorously in Theorem \ref{dT1} below, asserts that if a measure--valued solution is maximal dissipative, then the associated Young measure reduces to the Dirac mass.
-In particular, any consistent approximation converges strongly (in the $L^p-$sense), and its limit is a weak solution of the Euler system.
+Our first result, stated rigorously in Theorem \ref{dT1} below, asserts that if a measure-valued solution is maximal dissipative, then the associated Young measure reduces to the Dirac mass.
+In particular, any consistent approximation converges strongly (in the $L^p$-sense), and its limit is a weak solution of the Euler system.
 The second result is the extension of the former one to the narrower class of computable solutions generated by a family of suitable consistent approximations.
 In particular, we show in Theorem \ref{cadT} that any limit of oscillatory consistent approximations cannot be maximal dissipative in the class of computable solutions.
 In Section~\ref{NUM} we document these results by a series of numerical experiments.